open-dxp/system-info-bundle/README.md

 ## Disclaimer

-> The open future of Pimcore CE.
-A community-driven fork based on Pimcore Community Edition (GPLv3), created to keep Open Source open!
+> OpenDXP is a community-driven fork based on the Pimcore® Community Edition (GPLv3).
+> OpenDXP is independent and maintained by its community and contributors.
+> It is not affiliated with, endorsed by, or sponsored by Pimcore GmbH.
 > Original credits: [Pimcore GmbH](https://www.pimcore.com)

-OpenDXP System Info Bundle is an independent, community-maintained fork of Pimcore System Info Bundle.
-It is not affiliated with or endorsed by Pimcore GmbH.
+**OpenDXP System Info Bundle is based on the Pimcore® Community Edition and remains licensed under GPLv3.**

 ***